 Mixpanel adds 24 hours of end to end latency between when the data is exported from Mixpanel until the data reaches the data warehouse.

 Mixpanel adds an additional 24 hours for data that reaches the pipeline, or Mixpanel servers at ingestion, late.
-Mixpanel defines late data as any data point or people profile update that reaches Mixpanel servers later than two hours after the end of export window.
+Mixpanel defines late data as any data point or user profile update that reaches Mixpanel servers later than two hours after the end of export window.